Chart Color Schemes

 Murray is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Murray's dwelling structure, as per the latest Census, consisted of 96.9% houses and 3.2% other dwellings.
-In contrast, Non-Metro WA had 95.1% houses and 4.9% other dwellings.
+In comparison, Non-Metro WA had 95.1% houses and 4.9% other dwellings.
 Home ownership in Murray was at 39.3%, with mortgaged dwellings at 34.3% and rented ones at 26.4%.
-The median monthly mortgage repayment in Murray was $1,733, higher than Non-Metro WA's average of $1,105.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro WA's average of $1,105.
 The median weekly rent in Murray was $280, compared to Non-Metro WA's $200.
 Nationally, Murray's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing